How can I digitize my old slides?

 Q: I have some 35mm slides that I want to put on my computer.
 Also, the color on these pictures has turned red.
 What’s the best method to save these slides?

-A. If you have a flatbed scanner, you may be able to find a special attachment for scanning slides, but these dont always produce good results.
-Nowadays, you can get a slide converter, such as VuPoints film and slide converter or the Imagelab Instant Slide Scanner, for around $100 to $150.
+A: If you have a flatbed scanner, you may be able to find a special attachment for scanning slides, but these don’t always produce good results.
+Luckily, you can get a slide converter such as this KODAK Slide N Scan.

 Though it may not be possible to return the images to their brand-new appearance, most professional services can correct the color and remove scratch marks.
-Do-it-yourselfers can use photo-editing software such as Adobe PhotoShop Express (free online).
+Do-it-yourselfers can use photo-editing software such as Adobe PhotoShop Express.

 Make sure you save the unedited scans as TIF files, a format that does the best job of preserving image quality.
 Make copies of the images to edit.
 Store the edited copies as high-resolution TIFs, too.
 For sharing or posting online, copy the edited files as JPGs (which reduces file size).

 Finally, be sure to back up your digitized images.
 The best way is with an online storage service.
-Mozy is one; see more back-up services in PC Magazines online review.
 You also can save the files to an external hard drive kept in a location away from your home.
 Give copies to family, too.

 Answer provided by Allison Dolan

 Q: I have a few thousand 35 mm color slides.
 I’d like to know if there’s any agency that’s able to convert these slides to digital format.
 I don’t mind scanning several at a time at home, but I don’t have time to scan thousands of slides.
 As an alternative, are you familiar with any slide scanner that does multiple slides at once?